WilloWispGames/WilloWispGames.github.io/_posts/2016-09-26-SiteUpdates.md

 Syntax highlighting for our blog has been updated so posted code can take into account Torque-specific input(i.e. color codes work for Torque variables).
 These highlighting capabilities will continue to be expanded moving forward.

 To fully enjoy the site updates we recommend updating your [java](https://www.java.com/en/download/) installation.
-Disqus requires java, as well as certain visual elements of the site.
+Disqus, along with other visual elements of the site,  require java.